 Inspection of stud bolts

-During visual inspection, Check for any surface defect and overall product quality
+During a visual inspection, Check for any surface defect and overall product quality

-- Check for Damage thread & Poor chamfered of head of nuts and ends of stud
+- Check for Damage thread & Poor chamfered of a head of nuts and ends of the stud

 Following to be confirmed during dimension inspection of the stud bolts

 Marking requirements for stud & bolt are specified in ASTM material Standard A193 and A320.
 Marking to be done at the ends of the stud or on the bolt head.
 Due to limited space only, the Manufacturer’s identification mark & Material Grade / Class are marked on stud and bolt.

 ASTM standard gives the list of marking symbols for various material grades.
 Check the image below ASTM A193 Gr B7M just marked as B7 at one end and Manufacturer’s identification mark on other ends.
 In the case of hex head bolt, both the symbols are marked on the bolt head.